Meet the team

 Debbie says, ‘I believe passionately in the benefits of breastfeeding for both mothers and their babies and am keen to ensure that no mother who wants to breastfeed should have to stop due to misinformation or inappropriate advice.
 Breastfeeding gives your baby the best start in life and is a lovely way to bond with your child.
 Our aim is to enable mothers to feed their babies for as long as they wish to and to support them through each stage of their breastfeeding journey.’

-Dominique is a midwife with the Weston team and Mum to Francesca who was born in December 1998.
+Dominique worked as a case loading midwife in Weston from 2006 – 2014 and is currently doing PhD Research into early labour on the Isle of Wight.
+She is Mum to Francesca who was born in December 1998.
 She breastfed her daughter until she self-weaned after blowing out her 1st birthday candle!

 Dominique says, ‘Not knowing one end of a baby from the other, I shed many perplexed tears down a few helplines whilst feeding my daughter!
 Breastfeeding is of course, the norm for infant feeding and I feel passionately that families should be welcomed, supported and have access to evidence based, sensible information - I can’t say it was my own experience, but I have been working very hard ever since to improve matters.
 It is such a pleasure to support the group and meet the families who come along for a chat, to get information and drop in to feed their babies in a friendly and supportive environment.
 We are always happy to offer advice and support – if we don’t know the answer, we’ll go and find it!’